 OFOS has two primary functions:

-- Maintaining the District’s general ledger, culminating with the production of the District’s Comprehensive Annual Financial Report (CAFR) at the close of each fiscal year
+- Maintaining the District’s general ledger, culminating with the production of the District’s Comprehensive Annual Financial Report (CAFR) at the close of each fiscal year; and

-To fulfill these functions, OFOS’s operations are divided into two broad functional areas: Controller activities and Payroll activities.
-Accordingly, these functional responsibilities are distributed among four divisions within OFOS: Accounting Operations; Financial Policies and Procedures, Financial Control and Reporting; and Pay and Retirement Services.
+To fulfill these functions, OFOS’s operations are divided into two broad functional areas: Controller and Payroll activities.
+Accordingly, these functional responsibilities are distributed among four divisions within OFOS: Accounting Operations, Financial Policies and Procedures, Financial Control and Reporting, and Pay and Retirement Services.

 Pay and Retirement functions are distributed among four teams within that office.
 The responsibilities of each Pay and Retirement team are as follows:

-- Payroll Operations is responsible for processing and monitoring time administration which is the processing of the raw labor hours received from agencies via online transactions.
+- Payroll Operations processes and monitors time administration which is the processing of the raw labor hours received from agencies via online transactions.
 Time and labor transactions are processed for three bi-weekly payrolls and one semi-monthly payroll.
 Payroll Operations is also responsible for editing and correcting rejected time transactions, confirmation review, notification and processing all updates to employee voluntary general deductions, employee direct deposit banking information and federal and state tax withholding information.

-- The Supplemental Payroll team is responsible for processing off-cycle payments for District employees whose pay was not able to be processed through the regularly bi-weekly or semi-monthly scheduled payroll.
+- The Supplemental Payroll team processes off-cycle payments for District employees whose pay was not able to be processed through the regularly bi-weekly or semi-monthly scheduled payroll.

-- The Special Pay team is responsible for approval and certification of each payroll ensuring that total appropriations, benefits, withholding taxes as well as gross to net deductions are accounted for and distributed to the appropriate accounts and parties.
+- The Special Pay team approves and certifies each payroll to ensure that total appropriations, benefits, withholding taxes as well as gross-to-net deductions are accounted for and distributed to the appropriate accounts and parties.
 This team also verifies and ensures accuracy of calculations for special nonrecurring payments such as terminal leave, severance pay, death cases, back pay, salary and/or benefit adjustments, garnishments-wage attachments, and District and federal levies.